Phlebotomy Certification South Meriden, Connecticut

 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has study materials based upon their certification exams.
 Be positive to study every day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the certification exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the final exam, your credentials are immediately inputted in the national registry and a digital copy of your credentials is downloadable in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.